 We do research in Quantum Computing, Systems Engineering, and Software Engineering.

-Abstraction, precision and rigour make modern science an essential contributor to technical and social progress.
-These qualities, however, often go hand in hand with a tendency towards hyper-specialisation.
-The exchange of ideas between seemingly far apart fields, but increasingly also between neighbouring disciplines, suffers in consequence.
+Abstraction, precision and rigour make modern science an essential contributor to technical and social progress, but often go hand in hand with a tendency towards hyper-specialisation.
+The exchange of ideas between seemingly far apart fields, but also between neighbouring disciplines, suffers.
+We intend to counter this tendency: Through interdisciplinary thinking beyond established scientific taxonomy, we link seemingly unconnected ideas, exploit similarities, and connect strengths.

 New applications of quantum computing must be identified by determining sweet spots for their beneficial application.
 Boundary conditions and constraints of the system/use-case.
 There is no benefit from the application of quantum computing for the sake of using the technology; research must be goal-oriented and result-oriented.
 Use-case and application must be first-class ingredients of a research effort.